annaesvensson/yellow-wiki/README.md

 `[wikitags]` for a list of tags
 `[wikipages]` for a list of pages, alphabetic order

-The following arguments are available, all but the first argument are optional:
+The following arguments are available:

-`StartLocation` = location of wiki start page
+`StartLocation` = location of wiki start page, `auto` for automatic detection
 `EntriesMax` = number of entries to show per shortcut, 0 for unlimited
 `FilterTag` = show pages with a specific tag, `[wikipages]` only